Most credit repair scams and schemes and just a worthless waste of money and don’t help you to legally rebuild your credit.

 Step 3 – Enjoy Your New Legally Rebuilt Credit

-If you follow these steps now in a year you’ll feel better about yourself and you’ll have substantially better credit.
+If you follow these steps now in a year, you’ll feel better about yourself and have substantially better credit.

-After following these step it will take a year or so to get you up to the awesome credit score you are looking for.
+After following these steps, it will take a year or so to get you up to the awesome credit score you are looking for.

-To keep your score growing just make all your future payments on time and avoid defaulting again.
+To keep your score growing, make all your future payments on time and avoid defaulting again.

-Many people who have lived through a period of bad credit are often credit shy, me included.
-For them, credit equals pain.
+Many people who have lived through a period of bad credit often credit shy, myself included.
+For them, the credit equals pain.
 So what they do is avoid getting any new credit.
 But this only prevents them from bringing up their grade point average.